 - Do you want to be part of the farming and stakeholder community who will participate in and help shape this project?

-This is the second of five regional insight events that will be held across the UK (Future events planned for Scotland (16 June), Wales, and Northern Ireland.
+This is the second of five regional insight events that will be held across the UK – future events are planned for Scotland (16 June), Wales, and Northern Ireland.

 Event location